slashTony/slashTony/README.md

 👋 Hi, I’m @slashTony
 <br>
-I love coding and writing programs from zero.
+I love programming and creating programs from zero.

 <!---
 slashTony/slashTony is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.